El Dorado National Forest

 on November 26, 2019 at 6:00 am

-The Mormon Emigrant Trail %3AIron Mountain road%3A gate will be closed Tuesday 11/26 at 2 pm ahead of the incoming storms.
+The Mormon Emigrant Trail %3AIron Mountain road%3A gate is closed for the winter.
 Please plan accordingly and be safe.

 Caples Fire Area TRAIL Closure